 The first section consists of brick steps that cut through gorgeous, well-kept terraced private gardens.

-Do not forget to look back before proceeding onto the next section for a different perspective of these gorgeous steps.
+Remember to look back before proceeding to the next section for a different perspective of these gorgeous steps.

 SAN FRANCISCO SECRET STAIRWAYS TOUR: COIT TOWER, NORTH BEACH & TELEGRAPH HILL